JosephPKC/LORApp/README.md

 # LORApp
-An app in MAUI for viewing LOR cards
+An app in MAUI for viewing LOR cards.

+The LORApp is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.